Living Sweet Moments

 • Holds shape briefly when spooned (not watery/runny)

-Next step: Try your first loaf with my Beginner Sourdough Bread.
+Next step: Try your first loaf with my Beginner Sourdough Bread and this focaccia recipe.

 Scaling Your Starter for Baking